5 Best Practices for Writing Successful Article Pitches

 That’s why we’ll discuss how to write a good pitch email that gets a response and builds a relationship with the editor.

 Before building relationships with editors at your favorite publications, you must learn how to pitch your content to them.
-Read on to learn about a few critical elements of an effective email pitch.
+Learn 5 best practices of an effective email pitch:

 1. Include a descriptive subject line.